aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/README.md

 ## Overview

-This project documents simulated helpdesk tickets created in Spiceworks.
+This section documents the first stage of the Spiceworks ticketing practice.

 The focus is on ticket workflow, support documentation, basic user-facing ticket notes, and escalation awareness.